alttch/eva3/xc/drivers/phi/phi_devel.rst

 being executed in the own thread.

 EVA traphandler doesn't care about the method return value and you must process all the errors by yourself.
-The method should not throw any exceptions.

 Exceptions
 ----------

-The methods of PHI should not throw any exceptions and handle/log all errors by themselves.
+The methods of PHI should not raise any exceptions and handle/log all errors by themselves.